-You can stay on the main beach and watch the sun disappearing behind Punta Sayulita on your left, or you can walk for a 1 km hike to Playa Carricitos and see the sun slowly being swallowed by the ocean right in front of you.
-Every day in Sayulita feels like a miracle.
+The Sayulita Sunset is definitely worth watching.
+You can stay on the main beach and say goodbye to another glorious day in paradise or you can walk for a 1 km hike to Playa Carricitos and see the sun slowly being swallowed by the ocean right in front of you.

-Get yourself a massage if you feel like, or hang on a hammock in one of the bars or on the beach, read a book, or just watch the surfers swirling on the waves of the glittering ocean.
-That’s a way to rewire and reconnect with your inner-self.
+Get yourself a massage if you feel like it, or hang on a hammock in one of the bars or on the beach, read a book, or just watch the surfers swirling on the waves of the glittering ocean.
+That’s a way to rewire and reconnect with your inner self.

 The Islas Marietas is a worldly famous spot for a vulcanic conformation that leaves a hidden beach underneath a crater.
 They are only accessible through a watery tunnel.